CatYuan/CrackingTheCode/DEVELOPMENT.md

 # General functions of an abstract data type

 - create data type
-- add data to data type
+- insert data to data type
-- get/access data from data type
+- get/access/search for data from data type
-- remove data from data type
+- remove/delete data from data type
 - check if data type is empty

 # Java Generics

 - java generics allow for type-safety, they are somewhat equivalent to Templates in C++
   - you can have a 'generic' type instead of using an Object
-    - using an Object excludes primitives (such as `int`) and also requires typecasting in Java
+    - using an Object requires typecasting in Java
+    - HOWEVER, for the purposes of backwards compatibility, Java Generics do not support primitive types

 ```
 public class GenericClass<T> {